 Everyone is inherently prejudiced, but we must actively check our racial biases.
 Acknowledging the ways in which you judge others is the first step in tackling your own biases and prejudices, and we all must act sooner rather than later–people’s lives are literally at stake.

 Waiting for the hearing to start, I imagined it to be something much more intimidating and formal than it was—honestly, it kind of reminded me of high school, when I participated in mock legislatures like Youth in Government and Model UN.
 This got me thinking more generally about our government.
-These so-called representatives, placed on imaginary pedestals, were walking in and out of the hearing only listening to snippets of what the witnesses had to say—that is, if they weren’t looking at their phones.
-This wasn’t a millennial crowd: as you’d expect, the makeup of the committee was very old, white, and male.
-Obligatory disclaimer that old white men aren’t inherently bad (I love you, grandpa), but considering what this bill was about, it’s frustrating to think about how many men—white men in particular—will ultimately get to decide if these bills move forward, impacting the health of so many women and their babies, primarily Black and Native and Indigenous women who are almost three times as likely to die from pregnancy-related issues than white women.
+These so-called representatives, placed on imaginary pedestals, were walking in and out of the hearing, only listening to snippets of what the witnesses had to say—that is, if they weren’t looking at their phones.
+This wasn’t a young crowd either: as you’d expect, the makeup of the committee was very old, white, and male.
+Obligatory disclaimer that old white men aren’t inherently bad, but considering what this bill was about, it’s frustrating to think about how many men—white men in particular—will ultimately get to decide if these bills move forward, impacting the health of so many women and their babies, primarily Black and Native women who are almost three times as likely to die from pregnancy-related issues than white women I learned.